NethServer/nethsecurity-docs/controller.rst

 After the installation, the controller must be configured.
 The configuration can be done using the NethServer 8 web interface.
 The following parameters need to be set:

 - `Controller hostname`: The fully qualified domain name for the controller, like: ``mycontroller.nethsecurity.org``.
+  Ensure the hostname is resolvable and reachable from the units.
 - `Let's Encrypt certificate`: Enable or disable Let's Encrypt certificate for the controller web interface.
+It's recommended to enable it.
-- `VPN details`: The OpenVPN network and netmask.
+- `VPN network` and `VPN netmask`: The OpenVPN network and netmask.
 When choosing the network, make sure it does not overlap with the existing networks inside all the units that will be connected to the controller.
-- `VPN common name`: The OpenVPN certificate name which is also the name of the controller.
+Use only class C networks like ``192.168.7.0`` with netmask ``255.255.255.0``.
+- `Administrator user`: The controller administrator user name.
+The administrator user is the only user that can create and manage other users inside the controller.
+The same user name is used to access the Grafana interface.
+- `Administrator password`: Choose a strong password for the administrator user.
+  Note that the default password is displayed only once, please store it in a safe place.
+The same password is used to access the Grafana interface.
-- `Administrator user and password`: The default controller admin user and password.
-You should change the password after the first login both for the controller and the Grafana interface.
+  For security reasons, you should change the password after the first login both for the controller and the Grafana interface.

+The following parameters are optional:

+- `Controller name`: The name of the controller, used to create the VPN certification authority.
+You can leave it unchanged unless you have a specific requirement.
 - `Log retention`: The log retention period in days, default is 180 days.
+It applies to the logs stored in Loki.
 - `Metrics retention`: The metrics retention period in days, default 15 days.
+It applies to the metrics stored in Prometheus and Timescale.
+- `MaxMind license key`: The controller can geolocate the IP addresses of the connected VPN clients and attackers.
+A map with the location of the clients and attackers will be displayed inside Gradana.
+The license key is required to enable the feature and download the MaxMind GeoIP2 database.
+  To obtain a free license key, signup on the  `MaxMind website <https://www.maxmind.com/en/geolite2/signup>`_, then access the `Manage License Keys` page inside the account section.
+  Generate a new license, copy the license key and paste it in the field.

 After completing the configuration, the controller is ready to be used and can be accessed using a web browser at the configured hostname, like ``https://mycontroller.nethsecurity.org``.